‘We’re the ones making Google the money’: 2 Alphabet union workers on why they organized

 Chewy Shaw

-Arguing over whether or not we use the word union is kind of silly.”
+Arguing over whether or not we use the word ‘union’ is kind of silly.”

 CS: We weren’t really intending to try to come up with anything necessarily revolutionary or new in any particular way . . .
 We have a number of shared concerns, and we would like to work together to find meaningful ways to use the fact that we work here and are actually part of how this is operating to change the way our company is moving.
 Working with collective action, as workers, on an agenda set by the workers themselves?
 That describes a union.
-At some point, we realized that arguing over whether or not we use the word union is kind of silly, because no matter what we’re focusing on using collective action to try to build our way up.
+At some point, we realized that arguing over whether or not we use the word “union” is kind of silly, because no matter what we’re focusing on using collective action to try to build our way up.

 Right now, Communication Workers of America is willing to work directly with us, giving us a lot of support, but not telling us what we have to do—letting us create our own structure that makes sense for the problems that we’re facing.
 This doesn’t necessarily mean every union needs to shift into the direction that we’re going, but we are looking at every tool in our arsenal to try to figure out how can we protect those of us at our company who we feel are being mistreated and how we can make sure that our company follows through on its values.
 Being a union of organized workers seems the clearest way for us to do that.